 Al Air.
-(Nothing scheduled to replace rechargeable batteries)
+(No products scheduled to replace rechargeable batteries)

 In addition to Aluminium ion batteries where aluminium replaces the lithium, there are also aluminium air batteries.
 However, these batteries are, so far, not rechargeable and thus not a contender in the same way as other batteries technologies discussed here.

 Global EV Battery Shipment – January-May 2021:

 If we take a look at the year-to-date numbers, it turns out that CATL (22.1 GWh) maintained its first place, but it’s only 0.4 GWh ahead of LG Energy Solution (2.7 GWh).
 The combined market share of those two manufacturers is 53.7%, which means that every second xEV on the planet is equipped with CATL or LGES batteries.

 CATL clearly benefits from very high sales in China (including LFP deal with Tesla) and several global contracts, while LG Energy Solution got a boost from the deal with Tesla in China and massive expansion globally.Inside EVs May 2021

 Panasonic, with 13 GWh, is not only behind the leaders, but its growth rate is below 74%, which is a worrying sign.

 - CATL – 22.1 GWh (up 300%) with 27.1% share